A 7-Step Guide to Making SEO Content Writing a Habit

 - Do not create content using bots.
 Google is much more intelligent than you are.

 - Do not use link schemes or hide any text/links.

 - Always provide in-depth and engaging content to your users.

 - Focus on improving your page speed.

 - Avoid duplicate content.

 - Avoid cloaking or showing the search engine different content than your searchers.

 From Step 1, we learned that search engines are nothing but answering machines helping users discover stuff on the internet by showing the right set of answers.
-But how do you list your web pages on Google?
+So, how to write SEO content?
+And, how do you list your web pages on Google?